top of page

 KATE BALBONI

-Kate, her husband, and her two young children have been frequent visitors to the library since moving to town four years ago.
+Kate, her husband, and her two young children have been frequent visitors to the library since moving to town seven years ago.
 Aside from being patrons of the many wonderful children's programs Kate is able to manage her book addiction with the library's extensive collection.
 She believes that local libraries are vital to communities like Long Hill and is so pleased to be able to contribute to the support of ours.

 Kate holds a master's degree in school counseling and is the owner of Balboni College Advising.